JulianHinsch/JulianHinsch.github.io/resume.markdown

 **Lithic (Formerly known as Privacy.com)**: Software Engineer I & II
 Sep 2019 - Aug 2022

-Worked on Privacy’s product team responsible for external/internal web clients, React Native mobile app, chrome extension, and Node APIs.
+Worked on the Privacy product team (B2C), responsible for external/internal web clients, React Native mobile app, chrome extension, and Node APIs.

-- Helped migrate all front end code from AngularJS/Grunt to Vue/Typescript/Webpack.
+- Helped migrate all front end code from AngularJS/Grunt to Vue/Typescript/Webpack, reducing potential for bugs, improving readability, and making it easier to hire new engineers.
-- Lead engineer on a major project to reissue cards and retain existing customer spend when Privacy was forced to close a large number of cards. (“Privacy.com Reissuing All Cards” on Hackernews).
+- Led project enabling existing customers to reissue expiring cards, which retained customer spend volume when Privacy was forced to close a large number of cards.
 - Wrote tech specs, interviewed and onboarded new hires, mentored junior engineer.

 **The Recurse Center**: Recurser